ccarocean/pyrads/README.rst

 * NumPy + SciPy

-*NOTE: A Fortran compiler is not required as PyRADS is not a wrapper around the official Fortran library but a complete re-write into Python.*
+*NOTE: A Fortran compiler is not required as PyRADS is not a wrapper around the official Fortran library but a complete re-write in Python.*

 .. _Radar Altimeter Database System: https://github.com/remkos/rads